While I’m sure that you are completely mesmerized at my drawing abilities, I hope the illustrations help get the idea across.

 What to Post

 Post all of your flags.
 Try not to have one or more flags preposted and then carry in two for presenting and posting.
-If this might be the case, it would be better to prepost all of the colors (e.g. American, state, City, & Organizational) and then present the minimum (American and state).
+If this might be the case, it would be better to prepost all of the colors (e.g. American, state, City, & Organizational) and then present the minimum (American and state) with a show-n-go type of colors presentation.

-The minimum for the color team is four members, two flags and two rifle/axe guards.
+The minimum for the color team is three members, US flag and two guards.
 Two armed guards are the standard for the military and paramilitary (LE, fire, EMS) organizations, but not scouting programs, colors only for them.
 Rifles or axes are the weapons and the flags are

 - The American flag